-Confidentiality: Definition: Confidentiality ensures that information remains private between the parties for which its exposure was intended.
+- Authentication: Authentication involves verifying the identities of entities using public key certificates and digital signatures.
+As a result, plain PKC can't guarantee the authenticity of a sender after a certain extent, but PKIs excel at it. - Confidentiality: Confidentiality ensures that information remains private between the parties for which its exposure was intended.
 Systems leverage both public (asymmetric) and secret (symmetric) cryptography for confidentiality.
 While public key cryptography is less efficient for large data, it is suitable for encrypting small data objects, such as symmetric encryption keys.
-Secret key cryptography is often used in PKIs for bulk data encryption, providing actual confidentiality.

-- Integrity: This concept ensures that data cannot be corrupted or modified, and the integrity of transactions remains intact.
-For this task, PKIs use public key cryptography along with hashing algorithms (e.g., SHA-1 or MD5).
-For example, a Message Authenntegrity tication Code (MAC) can be generated using secret key cryptography in a PKI environment.
-However, using symmetric cryptographic systems for integrity in a PKI may not scale well, so public key cryptography, combined with hashing, is typically more efficient. - Authentication: Authentication involves verifying the identities of entities using public key certificates and digital signatures.
-As a result, plain PKC can't guarantee the authenticity of a sender after a certain extent hut cation: PKIs excel at it. - Non-Repudiation: This concept ensures that data cannot be denied or transactions disavowed.
+Secret key cryptography is often used for bulk data encryption, providing actual confidentiality. - Integrity: This concept ensures that data cannot be corrupted or modified, and the integrity of transactions remains intact.
+For this task, public key cryptography along with hashing algorithms (e.g., SHA-1 or MD5) are being used.
+For example, a Message Authentication Code (MAC) can be generated using secret key cryptography.
+However, using symmetric cryptographic systems for integrity may not scale well, so public key cryptography, combined with hashing, is typically more efficient. - Non-Repudiation: This concept ensures that data cannot be denied or transactions disavowed.
 It is achieved through digital signatures in public key cryptography.
 Nonrepudiation is a crucial security service in e-commerce, legal, and contractual negotiations.
-It is a by-product of using public key cryptography.
 When data is cryptographically signed with a private key, anyone with the corresponding public key can verify that only the key's owner could have signed the data.
 This underscores the importance of securely protecting private keys used for digital signatures.

 Public key cryptography ensures all of the above to some degree, but by itself is vulnerable to a range of attacks, particularly with regard to authenticity.
 The hard question is: how can someone know for sure that the public key they are encrypting their precious data with really belongs to the intended receiver?
 For gaining insights into what a secure system needs to watch out for, some studied adversarial models will be reviewed.
+In this paper, most of the attention will be focused specifically on the authentication requirement, as it stays at the epicentre of most users's online life.

-2.4 Adversarial models
+2.5 Adversarial models

-Equally notable is the existence and perpetual development of attack models looking to exploit insufficient guarantees in one of the 5 concepts from above.
+Equally notable is the existence and perpetual development of attack models looking to exploit insufficient guarantees in one of the 5 concepts from above [iee].